Welcome to Chapter 166!

 Our Chapter 166 is part of the worldwide network of EAA chapters, located in Hartford, the capital of Connecticut, with our flying activities taking place at Hartford-Brainard Airport (KHFD).
 EAA embodies the spirit of aviation through the world’s most engaged community of aviation enthusiasts.
 EAA’s 200,000 plus members enjoy the fun and camaraderie of sharing and educating others about their passion for flying, building and restoring recreational aircraft.
-Our Chapter is even helping the CREC Academy of Aerospace and Engineering (AAE), a local grade 6-12 school, with building an RV-12!
-To find out more about EAA and our programs and services, please visit the EAA home page at EAA.org.
+To find out more about EAA and our programs, please visit the EAA home page at EAA.org.

 Whether you fly, build, restore or simply enjoy airplanes and aviation, you are welcome to attend our events and join our chapter.
 We are a group of aviation enthusiasts, aircraft builders, and pilots who get together with like-minded people to educate, share ideas, exchange information, encourage safety, serve the local aviation community and have a lot of fun doing so!
 Please come to our next meeting or event as our guest.
 You can get in touch with anyone from our “Contacts” page for more information.